 'Didn't Care a Turd'

-In the spring of 1744, Edwards learned about 10 young men had passed around a midwifery book detailing the anatomy of women.
+In the spring of 1744, Edwards learned about 10 young men who had passed around a midwifery book detailing the anatomy of women.
 Worse, they made lewd wisecracks about what nasty creatures women were.
 Edwards brought the matter to the church brethren, who appointed a committee.
 The committee deliberated while the young men waited in an anteroom.
 They played leapfrog, climbed a ladder to peek at women waiting upstairs and finally left to drink flip at a tavern.
 One of the young men said he would not ‘worship a wig,’ that he didn't ‘care a turd’ for the committee because they were ‘nothing but men, molded up of a little dirt.’

 Several of the young men confessed to disrespecting authority, and the matter seemed closed.